usco/usco-render-utils/README.md

 > renderer components for usco project

-This is a set of rendering helpers
+This is a set of rendering helpers, not a 'renderer' per se

 - coded in es6
 - uses regl as functional WebGL framework